 - Proof of English 12 with a final grade of C+ or higher.
 If you do not have a C+ or higher in English 12, you may write a Composition Placement Test (CPT) at our main campus with a completed score of 48 or higher.

 The program is divided into courses as listed below.

 - Fundamentals of Public Relations

 - Ask and Answer: Skills for Interviews

 - Marketing 21 Century Style

-You will receive a grade mark for each course in the program on classroom participation, assignments, study projects, practicum and examination results.
-You must achieve an 85 percent overall grade average and attendance of 90 percent in each course to earn the certificate.
-The grading procedure for this program is based on UFV’s Applied Business Technology grading system policy.
-Letter grades are awarded; students, if they choose, can order and pay for official transcripts upon completion of the entire program.
+Assessment is reflective of classroom participation, assignments, study projects, practicum and examination results.
+Students must achieve an 85 percent overall grade average and attendance of 90 percent in each course to earn the certificate.

 Current Course Offerings